As a kid, Ernest Owens always viewed Juneteenth as one of the few days a year it was okay to be unapologetically Black.

 After George Floyd’s murder, many brands either felt obligated to respond or were "opportunistically looking for ways to start the dialogue and say something meaningful,” Islam said.

 But “if you’re only showing up ... in June because of Black Music Month, and then Juneteenth, and in February because of Black History Month, then you’re off to a rough start,” Wright said.
 “In this day and age, brands will be called out for it.”

-Morgan Malachi, who works at the Tubman House Center for Reparative Justice in Philadelphia, said she’s been disappointed that some organizations are missing important details about the holiday.
-She objected to the Philadelphia Juneteenth Parade & Festival using the Pan-African red, green and black colors to advertise the event rather the traditional Juneteenth flag colors.
+Morgan Malachi, the founder of the Tubman House Center for Reparative Justice, a social justice group she founded online, said she’s been disappointed that some organizations are missing important details about the holiday.
+She objected to the Philadelphia Juneteenth Parade & Festival using the Pan-African red, green and black colors to advertise the event rather than the traditional Juneteenth flag colors.

 “I have looked a lot into emancipation days for about two years now, and I’ve seen historical pictures,” she said.
 “Our people, we celebrate it using the American flag.”

 Malachi said she will still attend the parade but will be handing out her own fliers that encourage Black Americans to remember Juneteenth’s purpose.

 “We set the tone in how our holidays and how our culture is celebrated,” Malachi said.
 “Independence Hall is respected.
 That’s why it’s still there.
 The Liberty Bell is respected. ...
 I want Juneteenth and every Emancipation Day in this country to be respected in the same way,” she said.

 Juneteenth traditionalists may have to make room for the holiday to take on new meaning.